By Jim Neff

 (formerly the Edelweiss), and a swimming pool/hot tub in front of the MacKenzie.

-The momentum has launched today's Caberfae Peaks back into the spotlight as one of the state's top ski areas.
-Skiers are now lured by a $99 season
+Momentum has launched today's Caberfae Peaks back into the spotlight as one of the state's top ski areas.
+Skiers are now lured by a value priced season

 pass, lift ticket deals, weekly email blast deals, and Internet coupons on the resort’s state-of-the-art website.